Frequently Asked Questions

 Our fax number is (603) 624-4911.
 Faxes are received electronically via email.
 They are distributed daily to the staff.
 If you send an urgent fax, please feel free to call our office and let us know.
 We will check that the fax was received and forward along immediately.

 Our general email address is SpecialOlympics@sonh.org.
-Emails sent to this address are checked daily.
+Emails sent to this address are checked daily on weekdays.
 You can also email the staff directly.

 While young athletes play, they gain motor skills like balance, flexibility, strength and coordination.
 In fact, in a recent study, children with developmental delays who participated in a structured ten-week Young Athletes program showed significantly more motor development than those who did not participate.
 Not only that, but their teachers and parents also reported improved confidence, language skills and social skills.
 Another benefit was families played more together at home and in the community.